matteosalis04/Control-SSH/README.md

-# ⛨️ Guardian SSH
+# ⛨️ Control SSH

 **Secure your SSH server with ease and reliability.**

 ## Description

-*Guardian SSH* is a Bash script designed to enhance the security of your SSH server.
+*Control SSH* is a Bash script designed to enhance the security of your SSH server.
 It automates the configuration of essential security settings, reducing the risk of unauthorized access and brute-force attacks.

 ## Features